ORNA ROSS

 One of the girls brought in a picture of Maud Gonne that her mother had at home, a picture taken around the time Yeats had written of her: “I never thought to see in a living woman such great beauty.”
-It was a beauty lost on the girls of Loreto convent Wexford in 1973, when the almost-masculine, handsome-rather-than-pretty ideal of the Edwardians was in decline.
-My classmates picked Maud’s image apart: her face was too broad, her chin too strong, her jaw too set, her forehead too high…
+It was a beauty lost on the girls of Loreto convent Wexford in 1973, when the statuesque ideal of the Edwardians had been replaced by the androgynous, fragility of fashion models like Twiggy.
+My classmates picked Gonne’s image apart: her face was too broad, her chin too strong, her jaw too set, her forehead too high…

-Like Yeats, I wanted the woman who inspired such wonderful words to be perfect and I wanted their love to win through.
+Like Yeats, I wanted the woman who inspired his words to be perfect.

 So imagine my chagrin when, a couple days into our work on Yeats, Miss McNamara casually mentioned that in his later years, the poet had moved his romantic feelings from Maud to her daughter.